Direction sign to university

 In BA programmes, you study a major subject (120 credit points) and a minor subject (60 credit points).
 There are many interesting possibilities to combine these subjects, as there are no restrictions.
 Some subjects are only available as minor subjects.
 Teacher training programmes combine two subjects of equal rank.
 Please pay attention to the relevant information in our degree programme database de

-• Degree programmes with restricted admission
+• nationwide Study programs with restricted admission

 In very popular degree programmes, the University can only offer a limited number of places.
 In these programmes, only the best applicants are selected.
 There are degree programmes for which admission is restricted at all universities (nationwide) and degree programmes for which admission is restricted only at certain universities (local admission restrictions).
 These degree programmes are marked accordingly our degree programme database. de